lakshmankumar12/rubik_notes/readme.md

 * Regular Fish : regular!
 * Other   Fish : R direction start with towards you, instead of against you, and its U' instead of U
 * Chameleon/Diagnol: Diagnol starts with D. Its RUR' - D - RU'R' - D'
+* Double Hdl:
+    * Total of 6 Rs
+    * start regulaly with R.
-* Double Hdl: Total of 6 Rs, start with R(away, like regular-fish).
-U is in between every R. First 2 U's are regular, 3rd is U', last is U2(this is visible)
+    * U is in between every R.
+    * First 2 U's are regular, 3rd is U', last is U2(this is visible)
   ```
     R  U
     R' U